-- 1. Ensure the accuracy and adequacy of financial reports. - Ensure the suitability and effectiveness of Internal Control and Internal Audit systems and examine the independence of Internal Audit, including the approval of position transfer, hiring termination of the head of Internal Audit or other division responsible for Internal Audit. - 3.
-Ensure the Company's practice is in compliance with regulation Security and Exchange Commission and relevant law concerning the Company's business. - 4.
-Consider, select and propose the nomination of independent person to perform the duty of the Company's Accounting Auditor and suggest remuneration for such a person, including: attending the meeting with Accounting Auditors without the presence of management by at least once a year. - Consider related items and disclose them in accordance with the law and regulation of the Security and Exchange Commission.
-This is to ensure that said items are reasonable and most beneficial to the Company. - 6.
-Prepare report of Audit Committees and disclose the information in the Company's Annual Report under which the report be signed by the Audit Committees as follows:
+- 1. Ensure the accuracy and adequacy of financial reports. - 2.
+Ensure the suitability and effectiveness of Internal Control and Internal Audit systems and examine the independence of Internal Audit, including the approval of position transfer, hiring termination of the head of Internal Audit or other division responsible for Internal Audit. - 3.
+Reassure that the Company has the proper, suffice, and effective risk assessment and management. - 4.
+Ensure the Company's practice is in compliance with regulation Security and Exchange Commission and relevant law concerning the Company's business. - 5.
+Consider, select and propose the nomination of independent person to perform the duty of the Company's Accounting Auditor and suggest remuneration for such a person, including: attending the meeting with Accounting Auditors without the presence of management by at least once a year. - 6.
+Consider related items and disclose them in accordance with the law and regulation of the Security and Exchange Commission.
+This is to ensure that said items are reasonable and most beneficialto the Company.

-- (a) an opinion on the accuracy, completeness and creditability of the Company's financial report. - (b) an opinion on the adequacy of the Company's internal control system. - (c) an opinion on the compliance with the law on securities and exchange, the Exchange's regulations, or the laws relating to the Company's business. - (d) an opinion on the suitability of an auditor. - (e) an opinion on the transactions that may lead to conflits of interests. - (f) the number of the audit committee meetings, and the attendance of such meetings by each committee member. - (g) an opinion or overview comment received by the audit committee from its performance of duties in accordance with the charter. - (h) other transactions which, according to the audit committee's opinion, should be known to the shareholders and general investors, subject to the scope of duties and responsibilities assigned by the Company's board of directors. - 7.
+- 7. Prepare report of Audit Committees and disclose the information in the Company's Annual Report under which the report be signed by the Audit Committees as follows: - (a) an opinion on the accuracy, completeness and creditability of the Company's financial report. - (b) an opinion on the adequacy of the Company's internal control system. - (c) an opinion on the compliance with the law on securities and exchange, the Exchange's regulations, or the laws relating to the Company's business. - (d) an opinion on the suitability of an auditor. - (e) an opinion on the transactions that may lead to conflits of interests. - (f) the number of the audit committee meetings, and the attendance of such meetings by each committee member. - (g) an opinion or overview comment received by the audit committee from its performance of duties in accordance with the charter. - (h) other transactions which, according to the audit committee's opinion, should be known to the shareholders and general investors, subject to the scope of duties and responsibilities assigned by the Company's board of directors. - 8.
 Take any action as assigned by the company under the approval of Audit Committees.